Cemil Meriç: Early life

-His lectureship and loss of eyes
+His lectureship and loss of sight

 Due to his wife not being appointed and the death of his two children in Elazığ, he left his teaching position and went to Istanbul.
 His son Mahmut Ali was born in 1945 and his daughter Ümit was born the following year.
 Meriç, who started to work as a French lecturer at Istanbul University in 1946, continued to teach in French until his retirement in 1974; meanwhile, he published articles in the journal Yirminci Asır for a year (1947).
 Translated Victor Hugo's play, Hermani, in verse (1948); he taught French at Işık High School (1952–1954).

-When he completely lost his eyesighy as a result of an accident in the spring of 1954, he went to Marseille alone in 1955 and then to Paris after a few failed eye surgeries.
+When he completely lost his eyesight as a result of an accident in the spring of 1954, he went to Marseille alone in 1955 and then to Paris after a few failed eye surgeries.
 When the six-month treatment failed, he returned home.
 He was depressed for a while because he lost his sight completely, but with the help of his surroundings he started to read and write again.